dictation-toolbox/natlink/natlinkInstaller/README.txt

   - In particular, recognitionMimic, getCursorPos, and Badwindow among others names now must be imported from natlink rather than from natlinkutils.
-  - See http://qh.antenna.nl/unimacro/installation/technicaldetails/natlinkutils.html for more details.
+  - See /html/installation/technicaldetails/natlinkutils.html for more explanation.
 - Vocola suffered from this change, this is now fixed in Vocola 2.8.1I+

 - more stable pyd files (hopefully)
 - Title changed to "Messages from NatLink - built 01/01/2014"
 - installer checks for 64 bit python (forbidden)
 - many Unimacro improvements, action classes for specific programs (lines module hundred)
 - autohotkey support
+!
+MAJOR non-backward-compatible change to what names natlinkutils provides
+  - In particular, recognitionMimic, getCursorPos, and Badwindow among others names now must be imported from natlink rather than natlinkutils.
-- New release of Vocola 2, 2.8.1:
+- New release of Vocola 2, 2.8.1 (now 2.8.1I+, see above)
     New in 2.8.1:

     !
 Any series of one or more terms at least one of which is not optional